cstefanache/templlmos/debug/terminal_terminal-runtime_1.md

 <pre style='text-wrap: wrap'>let currentPath = '/';

 /**
- * Changes the current directory to the specified path.
+ * Changes the current path to the specified path.
  * @param {string} path - The path to change to.
  */
 function cd(path) {